civond/Chest_Xray_Segmentation/README.md

 </br>

 <div>
-    The model achieved an average loss of 0.0213 on the test set, with a dice score of 0.98.
-This indicates near-perfect segmentation of lungs in the provided X-ray images.
+    The model achieved an average loss of 0.0213 on the test set, with a Dice score of 0.9824, indicating near-perfect lung segmentation in the provided X-ray images.
 Examples of predicted masks are shown below.
+For further improvement, traditional post-processing techniques such as morphological operations and the watershed algorithm could be applied to refine the segmentation results.
 </div>
 </br>